 To see prices at Poolcenter – Click Here

 AquaCal have been producing heat pumps since 1981 and the HeatWave SuperQuiet range is a series of powerful heat pumps aimed at the residential market and smaller sized commercial pools and spas.
 As the name suggests their unique selling point is that they are designed to be quiet in operation.
-For 2017 they revised the model range and changed the cabinet design.
+For 2017 they revised the model range and changed the cabinet design but there have been no changes since.

 Click Here to see the range at Pool Supply World.